The Queanbeyan region in NSW, which straddles country NSW and the ACT is well placed for those who want to escape from the city.

 - Villa Olivo

-A charming town within easy reach of Canberra, the NSW South Coast and the Snowy Mountains – it can’t be denied that Queanbeyan has its own distinct personality.
-So whether it’s for a weekend getaway or a longer visit with friends, the charms of Queanbeyan are the perfect remedy for whatever ails you.
+A charming town within easy reach of Canberra, the NSW South Coast and the Snowy Mountains, Queanbeyan has a rich history, a vibrant food scene and it's own unique personality.
+So whether it’s for a weekend getaway or a longer visit with family or friends, Queanbeyan has a lot to offer.

 Where to eat